dan-rodrigues/icestation-32/README.md

 *: Only one of these layer types can be enabled at any given time but they can be toggled multiple times in a frame using raster-timed updates.
 The 4x layer implementation is still included in this repo but was disabled due to VRAM usage constraints.

 **: Visual artefacts can been seen if more than one alpha-enabled layer intersects with another i.e. using overlapping sprites.

+***: PCB push buttons are used by default. although an original SNES gamepad can be used.

 ## Usage